 - Test strips are similar to litmus paper but are even easier to use.
 To use test strips, dip a strip into your solution and compare the color change to the chart that comes with the strips.

-- A digital pH meter is more accurate than litmus paper but also more expensive.
+- A digital meter to test pH is more accurate than litmus paper but also more expensive .
 To use an electronic pH meter, simply insert the probe into your solution and read the display.

 pH Test Strip

-A pH test strip is a device used to measure the acidity or alkalinity of a liquid.
+A pH test strip is a device used to measure the pH level, that means the acidity or alkalinity of a liquid.

 How pH Test Strips Work